Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Non negative Kodaira dimension, minimal models, Zariski decomposition and the canonical bundle formula

 \begin{theorem} Let $\pi_0:X_0 \rightarrow B_0$ be elliptic fibration, with $\dim (X)= n$ and $\kappa(X) \geq 0$.

-Assume one of the following: \begin{enumerate} \item Assume the existence of log minimal models for $klt$ pairs {of non negative Kodaira dimension} in dimension $n-1$. \item Any sequence of flips for generalized klt pairs of dimension at most $n-2$ terminates and $K_B+ \Lambda$ admits a weak Zariski decomposition. \end{enumerate}
+Assume one of the following: \begin{enumerate} \item Log minimal models for $klt$ pairs {of non negative Kodaira dimension} in dimension $n-1$ exist. \item Any sequence of flips for generalized klt pairs of dimension at most $n-2$ terminates and $K_B+ \Lambda$ admits a weak Zariski decomposition. \end{enumerate}

 There exists a birationally equivalent fibration $\bar{\pi}: \bar{X} \rightarrow \bar{B}$ such that \begin{itemize} \item $\bar{B}$ is normal and $\mathbb{Q}$-factorial. \item There exists a effective divisor $\bar{\Lambda}$ on $\bar{B}$ such that $(\bar{B}, \bar{\Lambda})$ is a klt pair. \item $\bar{X}$ has at worst terminal singularities. \item $K_{\bar{X}} \equiv_{\mathbb{Q}} \bar{\pi}^*(K_{\bar{B}} + \bar{\Lambda})$ \item $K_{\bar{X}}$ is nef \end{itemize} \end{theorem}